datopia/pixyll/_drafts/db.md

 </tbody>
 </table>

 Each row is an immutable fact --- Joe's balance at T1 doesn't invalidate, overwrite, or other otherwise supersede his balance _at T0_ (indefinitely accessible to anyone nostalgic for T0).
 This behaviour extends on-chain, where we might --- for example --- deploy a contract (or execute a query) partly concerned with transparent, deterministic computations over the full or partial history of Joe's balance.
-Similarly, light clients/applications, by virtue of the selective replication mechanism outlined above, may express identical traversals locally.
+Similarly, light clients/applications may express identical traversals locally, via the selective replication mechanism outlined above.

 Often, we can afford not to care about the temporal dimension --- such as in the earlier transaction submission examples --- but there are instances